 Johannesburg South Africa Temple

-36th operating temple
+36th dedicated temple in operation

 © 2017, Andy Kelly Nelson.
 All rights reserved.